What is the Swift programming language, and why should I learn it?

 If you're an app developer, you've likely got a few favoured programming languages in your toolkit.
 Statistically speaking, these probably include Java, Python and some variation of C, but there's a strong argument for incorporating the Swift programming language into your arsenal if you haven't already.

 Swift is an open source programming language developed and maintained by Apple, and it's what the company recommends that developers use when creating apps for its various platforms, be it iOS, macOS or iPadOS.
 It's an evolution of the Objective-C language that Apple has been using since co-founder Steve Jobs licensed it decades ago as part of the founding of NeXT, and is built to be a simplified and highly extensible version of Objective-C.

 In addition to Objective-C, Swift incorporates aspects of Python, Rust, Ruby and other languages.
 Many of its features focus on making Swift as easy-to-use as possible; this includes things like improved string support, option types and measures to protect against programming errors like null point dereferencing or integer overflow.

 What can I build with Swift?

-Somewhat unsurprisingly, and in typical Apple fashion, Swift is compatible only with Apple operating systems - you can't use it to develop software for Android or Windows devices.
+Somewhat unsurprisingly, and in typical Apple fashion, Swift is compatible only with Apple's own operating systems, so you can't use it to develop software for Android or Windows devices.
 You can, however, use it to write code for any Apple product, as it works across macOS, tvOS, iPadOS, watchOS and iOS.
 Linux is the sole exception to this, as Swift does support the popular open source OS kernel.

 Swift code is designed to take maximum advantage of Apple's hardware and operating systems and is regularly updated to keep in line with the latest developments in these areas.
 For apps on any Apple devices, there's really no substitute for the level of functionality it offers.